Introduction to Mechanical Engineering

 2. Automotive: vehicles, engines, transmissions, electric drivetrains

-3. Energy: power plants, renewable energy systems, oil & gas
+3. Energy: power plants, renewable energy systems, oil and gas

 4. Manufacturing: production equipment, automation, robotics